kgediya/spectacles-smart-home-ar/README.md

 1. Sign in to your [Tuya IoT platform](https://iot.tuya.com/).
 2. Create a new project and add your devices.
-3. Link your devices under Devices section.
+3. Link your devices under the Devices section.
 4. Obtain the API key, API secret, and device ID from the Tuya Cloud console.

 Replace the placeholders in the `websocket_server.py` file with your actual values: